Glaze defects: Crazing

 Steger's Crazing Test is a method for the assessment of the glaze fit.
 It is undertaken by measuring any deformation on cooling of a thin bar that was glazed only on one side.
-A common method of testing glazed ceramic ware for crazing resistance is to expose pieces of ware to the steam in an autoclave at a minimum of 50 psi.
+A common method of testing glazed ceramic ware for crazing resistance is to expose pieces of ware to steam in an autoclave at a minimum of 50 psi.

 Seger's Rules are a series of empirical rules put forward by Hermann Seger for the prevention of crazing and peeling.
 To prevent crazing, the body should be adjusted as follows: decrease the clay, increase the free silica; replace some of the ball clay by kaolin; decrease the feldspar; grind the silica more finely; biscuit fire at higher temperature.
 Alternatively, the glaze can be adjusted: increase silica and/or decrease fluxes; replace some SiO_{2} by B_{2}O_{3}; replace fluxes of high equivalent weight by fluxes of lower equivalent weight.
 To prevent peeling, the body or glaze should be adjusted in the reverse direction.